-Based on the guidance of its Advisory Council and input from key stakeholders, the Global Food Traceability Center has embarked on and/or will soon complete the following projects:
+Based on the guidance of its Advisory Council and input from key stakeholders, the Global Food Traceability Center has embarked on the following projects:

 Purpose: To design, develop, and deliver food traceability learning courses

 Purpose: To provide practical research and advice about the utility of traceability to reduce waste, enhance consumer trust, and increase business efficiencies.
 This project has been completed and an announcement about the publication of the project report will be made in March 2015.

 Purpose: To assess current food traceability best practices in selected industry sectors and create a reference document, based on principles of Critical Tracking Events (CTEs) and Key Data Elements (KDEs).
 The intention is that the document serves as a guide for government regulatory authorities and others to foster the use of uniform data gathering and record keeping requirements.

 Purpose: To assist in the discussion and development of harmonized food traceability requirements around the world.